WrappedUsername/WrappedUsername/README.md

 # LOL, I think I finally found a programming language that I can understand, because all of that other stuff is: 🤪

-- Just kidding I love Solidity, and TypsesScript, lol.
+- Just kidding I love Solidity, and TypeScript, lol.

 ## 📖 I am currently learning a diffuse runtime execution engine called [Jaseci](https://github.com/Jaseci-Labs/jaseci), and a data-spacial programming language called Jac.
 Hopefully this will make ERC-4337 account abstraction a breeze!
 I am looking forward to trying this out soon!